snowkit/flow/src/flow/cmd/icons/usage.md

 `flow icons [target] [--options]`

-Convert the `project.app.icons` value to a usable output, and place it in the output directory, so the build can use it.
+Convert the `project.app.icon` value to a usable output if needed, and place it in the output directory, so the build can use it.

+On iOS, also copies the splash images, as these use the same asset system.

   options

-      *todo*
-    --icon-name
-        override the name of the destination icon file for the target

-      *todo*
-    --icon-path
-      override the name of the folder to source the icons from.
-      Still requires the defined icon structure for the target.
+    none, currently